Maxwell J. Smith, PhD

 Professional Activities

-- Member and Rapporteur, World Health Organization COVID-19 Ethics and Governance Working Group
+- Member, World Health Organization Ethics and Governance of Infectious Disease Outbreaks Working Group

-- Member, Public Health Agency of Canada Public Health Ethics Consultative Group
+- Co-Chair, Public Health Agency of Canada Public Health Ethics Consultative Group

 - Consulting Ethicist, Health Ethics Alliance, Sunnybrook Health Sciences Centre